JasperFx/wolverine/docs/guide/messaging/subscriptions.md

 are:

 1. Explicit subscription rules
-2. Use a local subscription using the conventional local queue routing if the message type has a known message handler within the application
+2. Use a local subscription using the conventional local queue routing if the message type has a known message handler within the application.
+This [conventional routing to local queues can be disabled](/guide/messaging/transports/local.html#disable-conventional-local-routing).
 3. Any registered message routing conventions like the Rabbit MQ or Amazon SQS routing conventions

 ## Explicit Subscriptions